Remember when hashtags weren’t a thing and the hashtag symbol was only known as the number sign?

 Hashtags have not only become part of our vocabulary but they’ve become a key piece of any successful social media strategy.
 Hashtags started on Twitter as a way to differentiate between groups of topics within tweets.
-Today, they’re also used on Facebook, LinkedIn, Instagram, Pinterest and YouTube.
+Today, we also use hashtags on Facebook, LinkedIn, Instagram, Pinterest, and YouTube.

-According to AdWeek, 75% of social media users use hashtags.
-Hashtags can help you join new conversations, reach new users, grow your audience and increase engagement.
 You should be using hashtags but you’ve got to use them the right way.
-Too many people use hashtags incorrectly and that can actually hurt their content.
-It’s super frustrating to think you’re following best practices but only to see zero results for your effort so we’re going to spare you that pain (and wasted time!).
+Too many people don’t know the best way to use hashtags and that can actually hurt their content.
+It’s super frustrating to think you’re following hashtag best practices but only to see zero results for your effort so we’re going to spare you that pain (and wasted time!).

-Here’s a guide to using hashtags that won’t hurt your reach, make you look spammy or impact your content.
+Here’s a guide to hashtag use that won’t hurt your reach, make you look spammy, or impact your content.